 In order for us to significantly grow our sales of golf clubs or golf balls, we must either increase our share of the market for golf clubs or golf balls, develop markets in geographic regions historically underrepresented by our products, or the overall market for golf clubs or golf balls must grow.
 We already have a significant share of worldwide sales of golf clubs and golf balls and the golf industry is very competitive.
 As such, gaining incremental market share quickly or at all is difficult.
-Therefore, opportunities for additional market share may be limited given the challenging competitive nature of the golf industry, and the overall dollar volume of worldwide sales of golf clubs or golf balls may not grow or may decline.
+Therefore, opportunities for additional market share may be limited given the challenging and competitive nature of the golf industry, and the overall dollar volume of worldwide sales of golf clubs or golf balls may not grow or may decline.

-We may face increased labor costs or labor shortages, in particular with respect to our Topgolf venues business and our franchisees and licensees, that could slow growth and adversely affect our business, results of operations and financial condition.
+We may face increased labor costs or labor shortages, in particular with respect to our Topgolf venues business, that could slow growth and adversely affect our business, results of operations and financial condition.

-Labor is a significant component in the cost of operating our business generally, and a primary component in operating our Topgolf venues business and in our relationships with our Topgolf franchisees and licensees.
-If we face labor shortages or increased labor costs because of increased competition for employees, higher employee turnover rates, the impact of pandemics, increases in the federally-mandated or state-mandated minimum wage, changes in exempt and non-exempt status, or other employee benefits costs (including costs associated with health insurance coverage or workers' compensation insurance), our operating expenses could increase and our growth could be adversely affected.
+Labor is a significant component in the cost of operating our business generally, and a primary component in operating our Topgolf venues business.
+If we face labor shortages or increased labor costs because of increased competition for employees, higher employee turnover rates, the impact of pandemics, increases in the federally-mandated or statemandated minimum wage, changes in exempt and non-exempt status, or other employee benefits costs (including costs associated with health insurance coverage or workers' compensation insurance), our operating expenses could increase and our growth could be adversely affected.

-In particular, Topgolf has a substantial number of Playmakers who are paid wage rates at or based on the applicable federal or state minimum wage, and increases in the applicable minimum wage will increase labor costs.
+In particular, we have a substantial number of Playmakers who are paid wage rates at or based on the applicable federal or state minimum wage, and increases in the applicable minimum wage will increase labor costs.
 From time to time, legislative proposals are made to increase the minimum wage at the federal or state level.
 As federal, state or other applicable minimum wage rates increase, we may be required to increase not only the wage rates of minimum wage Playmakers or other employees, but also the wages paid to other hourly employees.
 It may not be possible to increase prices in order to pass future increased labor costs on to customers, in which case our margins would be negatively affected.
-With respect to our Topgolf business, reduced margins could make it more difficult to attract new franchisees and licensees and to retain existing franchisee and licensee relationships.
-If we are able to increase prices to cover increased labor costs, the higher prices could result in lower participation and therefore lower revenues, which may also reduce margins, as well as the fees received from our franchisees and licensees.
+With respect to our Topgolf business, reduced margins could make it more difficult to attract new franchisees and to retain existing franchisee relationships.
+If we are able to increase prices to cover increased labor costs, the higher prices could result in lower participation and therefore lower revenues, which may also reduce margins, as well as the fees received from our franchisees.